As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Granite is excellent for sleek and contemporary outdoor kitchen ideas.

-You’ll want to note that granite for outdoor kitchen countertops gets extremely hot in the sun.
+You’ll want to note that dark granite for outdoor kitchen countertops gets hot in the sun.
 If your outdoor kitchen won’t be under cover or out of direct sunlight… You may want to consider a lighter color to reduce the effect.

 Soapstone